 - But radiation was found!

-- radiation was found on the clothes of tourists who worked in closed factories.
+- radiation was found on the clothes of hikers who worked in closed factories.
 That is, perhaps, they brought it to the pass from the factories.

 You can check the count on the spot

-- Tourists, unfortunately, died and die often.
+- Hikers, unfortunately, died and die often.
 But why such an interest in this story?

 - The whole problem lies in the fact that the investigator made a vague decision on the case with the formulation of elemental force.
 Intuitively, he was right, because it is an overwhelming natural force, but he did not have proof.
 Did not carry out the analysis.
 This is where so many versions came from and people are still puzzled over various theories.
 And the only most clear-cut version of the development of events is what I have outlined.
 Everything else is mystification.
 There were no traces of unauthorized persons at the scene of the incident, traces of fire, explosion - nothing like that was found.

 - In your opinion, should the case be reopened?

 - No. To reopen a case one needs newly discovered specific circumstances.
 And we do not have that.

 - In this case, we can only see the nature of the fractures.
 And that's all.
 This procedure will lead to nothing more.

 - Anyway, we have a feeling that there is some kind of mystery.